whelan-low/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+---
+### Adding a person
+1. Adding a new person into the TAHelper system.

+  1. Prerequisites: NIL.

+  1. Test case 1: Entering `/add_student name/Dohn Joe email/johndoe@gmail.com id/A0123456A` for the first time<br>
+      Expected: A new student is successfully added into the TAHelper system.

+  2. Test case 2: Entering `/add_student name/Dohn Joe email/johndoe@gmail.com id/A6543210A` with the same email<br>
+      Expected: An error message displayed.
+A person with the same email cannot be added because a student with the same email already exist in the TAHelper system.

+  3. Test case 3: `/add_student name/Dohn Joe email/johndoe@gmail.com id/0123`
+      Expected: An error message is displayed as the input id value is invalid.

+  4. Test case 4: `/add_student name/john email/john@gmail.com id/A9876543A tag/Tutee`
+      Expected: A new student is successfully added into the TAHelper system.

+---
 ### Deleting a person

 1. Deleting a person while all persons are being shown